-• While driving with the same automation mode for a certain period of time
+[•] While driving with the same automation mode for a certain period of time

+14. Passenger-carrying

+ADS vehicles that may

+operate without a

+fallback user shall

+provide means for

+ensuring passenger

+safety.

-14. Passenger-carrying ADS vehicles that may operate without a fallback user shall provide means for ensuring passenger safety.
-For the safety of the occupants, the ADS vehicle should: Stop in accordance with the designated route; Open the service doors when at a stop and close them before starting moving again; Achieve a minimum-risk condition (MRC) by demand of the vehicle occupants upon application of the designated control (button); Provide sound notification to the occupants in the case of emergency braking.
-For the occupant information, the ADS vehicle should provide audio messages to the occupants about approaching a stop and starting the motion after a stop.
-The ADS vehicle should provide voice communication between the comment comment comment on the comment of the designate of the comment comment comment. occupant compartment and a remote operation dispatcher/assistance personnel.
+- For the safety of the occupants, the ADS vehicle should: - Stop in accordance with the designated route; - Open the service doors when at a stop and close them before starting moving again; - Achieve a minimum-risk condition (MRC) by demand of the vehicle occupants upon application of the designated control (button): - Provide sound notification to the occupants in the case of emergency braking. - For the occupant information, the ADS vehicle should provide audio messages to the occupants about approaching a stop and starting the motion after a stop. - The ADS vehicle should provide voice communication between the occupant compartment and a remote operation dispatcher/assistance personnel.

-The ADS should manage safety-critical situations.
+The A The ADS should manage safety-critical situations.
 13. The ADS shall execute a fallback response in the event of a failure in the ADS and/or other vehicle system that prevents the ADS from performing the DDT.
-In the absence of a fallback-ready user, the ADS should fall back directly to a Minimal Risk Condition (MRC) If the ADS is designed to request and enable intervention by a human driver, the ADS should execute an MRM in the event of a failure in the transition of control to the user Upon completion of an MRM, a user may be permitted to assume control of the vehicle The user should be permitted to override the ADS to assume full control over the vehicle 14.
+In the absence of a fallback-ready user, the ADS should fall back directly to a Minimal Risk Condition (MRC) If the ADS is designed to request and enable intervention by a human driver, the ADS should execute an MRM in the event of a failure in the transition of control to the user 14.
 The ADS shall signal its intention to place the vehicle in an MRC.
 The ADS should signal its intention to place the vehicle in an MRC to: ADS user or vehicle occupants Other road users (e.g., by hazard lights) 15.
-Pursuant to a traffic accident, the ADS shall stop the vehicle. • ADS reactivation should not be possible until the safe operational state of the ADS has been verified.
-The A ADS should safely manage failure n nodes.
+Pursuant to a traffic accident, the ADS shall stop the vehicle.
+ADS reactivation should not be possible until the safe operational state of the ADS has been verified.
+The A The ADS should safely manage failure modes.
 16. The ADS shall detect and respond to system malfunctions and abnormalities relevant to its performance of the DDT.
 The ADS should perform self-diagnosis of faults in accordance with the OEMs prescribed list The ADS should detect system malfunctions/abnormalities and evaluate system's ability to fulfill the entire DDT 17.
 The ADS shall be designed to protect against unauthorized access. • The measures ensuring protection from unauthorized access should be provided in alignment with engineering best practices.
 18. The ADS shall signal [faults/failures] compromising its capability to perform the entire DDT relevant to the ODD of its feature(s).
 19. The ADS shall be designed to protect against unauthorized modifications to safety-critical hardware and software.
 20. The ADS may continue to operate in the presence of [faults/failures] that do not prevent that ADS from fulfilling the safety recommendations applicable to the ADS.
 The limited operation of the ADS should comply to the normally applicable safety requirements.
 For situations where the ADS is not able to perform the DDT safely, the ADS should have the function to prevent activation.
 If the ADS has OTA functionality, this function may be activated remotely if the authorities or the vehicle manufacturer determine that the ADS is unsafe.

-21. The ADS shall signal [faults/failures] compromising its ability to execute the DDT. • The ADS should signal [faults/failures] affecting the ability to execute the DDT.
+21. The ADS shall signal [faults/failures] compromising its ability to execute the DDT.
+The ADS should signal [faults/failures] affecting the ability to execute the DDT.
 The A The ADS should maintain a safe operational state.
 22. The ADS should signal required system maintenance to the user.
 23. The ADS should be accessible for the purposes of maintenance and repair to authorized persons.
 24. ADS safety should be ensured in the event of discontinued production/support/maintenance.